NathalieScherf/Social-Network/README.md

 A basic social network with interactive functions:

-* A profile page with an image and bio, including a upload function as well as a delete function for the whole account.
+* A profile page with an image and bio, including a upload function as well as a delete function for the  account.
 * A page to view your friends and friend requests
 * Functions to send and accept friend requests as well as functions to end friendships or remove  pending requests
 * A chat for all users